WallarooLabs/wally/examples/pony/alerts_stateful/README.md

 For simplicity, we use a generator source that creates a stream of transaction objects.

-### Processing

-We examine each transaction at a stateless computation.
-If the amount is higher than a certain positive threshold, we create a deposit alert.
-If it's lower than a certain negative threshold, we create a withdrawal alert.

-### Output

-Alerts will output messages that are string representations of triggered alerts.

 ## Running Alerts

 You will need four separate shells to run this application (please see [starting a new shell](https://docs.wallaroolabs.com/python-tutorial/starting-a-new-shell/) for details depending on your installation choice).
-Open each shell and go to the `examples/pony/alerts_stateless` directory.
+Open each shell and go to the `examples/pony/alerts_stateful` directory.

 ### Shell 1: Metrics